yxuansu/SimCTG/simctg/README.md

 ```

 :bell: The inputs are as follows:
-* `input_ids`: The tensor of a batch input ids and its size is bsz x seqlen.
+* `input_ids`: The tensor of a batch input ids and its size is `bsz x seqlen`.
 The tensor should be right-padded with a padding token id.
-* `labels`: The tensor of a bacth labels and its size is bsz x seqlen.
+* `labels`: The tensor of a bacth labels and its size is `bsz x seqlen`.
 The labels is the input_ids right-shifted by one time step.
 And the padding token is should be replaced **-100** to prevent gradient update on padded positions.

 You can find an example on how to build the input tensors [[here]](https://github.com/yxuansu/SimCTG#423-create-example-training-data).